Raghavendar Askani

-Raghavendar Askani is an Indian anti-corruption and social activist.
-He is the founder and general secretary of the Youth Parliament Program and co-founder and director of the Swatantrata Center, an Indian liberal public policy think tank.
+Raghavendar Askani is an Indian classical liberal, social activist.
+He is the founder and president of the Youth Parliament Program and co-founder and director of the Swatantrata Center, an Indian liberal public policy think tank.
 He has also written columns in Indian newspapers, such as The Print, Telangana Today.

 Early life and activism

 Askani is from Wanaparthy, Telangana.
 As a student leader, he was drawn to public service and civic activity at a young age, and he became the National Coordinator of Youth for Better India.
 Raghavendar played a crucial role in the 2011 Indian anti-corruption movement campaign, particularly in the Telugu states, where he advocated for the strong Lokpal Bill.

+Raghavendar worked to educate people about who S.R.
+Sankaran was, not just as a bureaucrat, but as someone who used his position to push for those the system had long ignored, including his quiet but firm backing of the Safai Karmachari Andolan and its fight to end manual scavenging.